tony3dmc/adventofcode2024/README.md

 One more I am humbled by PyLint.
 My first use of list comprehension was to generate a list of the multiplications with `[x * y for x, y in matches]` and place that directly into the `sum()` function.
 However, there's no need to create it as a list to pass to `sum()` if I only plan on using it once, or dropping into one of the 'any', 'all', 'max', 'min' or 'sum' functions.
 It's cleaner syntax to supply a generator expression which will calculate the values on the fly instead of making and processing the list.
 Things like this are why learning the language is easier with a decent code smell tool.

 I wrote up some functions to cover the Utils library but they're pretty basic.
 I just wanted to have full coverage.
 Most puzzle-input-processing functions won't need too many bounds tests - the puzzle input won't be empty or adversarial.

+### Day 4: Ceres Search

+I rewrote Part 1 a few times here, wanting to reduce the checks and complexities of word-searching in all eight directions.
+I decided to search the space for 'X' and then look around from there.
+Not too happy with the layout of my list comprehensions - this is where I'd normally drop it into AI and ask for help cleaning up.

+It feels good when you run the linter without problems, can't wait for that to happen...
+This time the aspect I learned was the syntax `foo in (a, b, c)` to help simplify multiple checks.
+I really like sets in Python.